modulapp/modulapp/PrivateAPI.md

 ### moduleWrapper.imports : <code>Object</code> ℗
 The list of dependencies of the module.
 A dependency is accessed by its id as key of this imports object.
-Dependencies are instance of ModuleWrapper wrapping an instance of Module.
+Dependencies are instance of Module.

 **Kind**: instance property of <code>[ModuleWrapper](#ModuleWrapper)</code>
 **Access:** private